Chapter 1: The Arrow of Complexity

 What drives these transitions?
 The evidence points to a single variable: communication technology.

 Every jump in biological complexity was preceded by a jump in communication capacity.
-When cells developed chemical signaling (quorum sensing), they could form biofilms.
-When biofilms developed indirect persistent communication through chemical gradients, they could form differentiated multicellular organisms.
-When multicellular organisms developed electrical signaling through proto-neurons, they could form nervous systems and, eventually, brains (Jékely et al., 2015).
+When cells developed direct chemical signaling (quorum sensing: "I'm here, are you here?"), they could coordinate in real time and form biofilms.
+When those colonies developed indirect persistent communication (chemical gradients deposited into the extracellular matrix, information that stays even when the sender is gone), they could differentiate, specialize, and become multicellular organisms.
+When multicellular organisms developed electrical signaling through proto-neurons, they could coordinate at speed across distance, forming nervous systems and, eventually, brains (Jékely et al., 2015).

 The pattern is not optional.
 It is a prerequisite.
 Without a communication upgrade, the system hits a coordination ceiling and either stagnates or collapses.
 We call this threshold ICOLD: Instantaneous Communication Over Long Distance.
 It is the evolutionary hurdle that separates colonies from organisms, aggregates from individuals.